JShipps/casper_mod/README.md

 ### Google+ Comments

 Well, there really isn't much for you to configure with this one - it's pretty much ready to go out of the box.

+# Why do this?

+Simple, Ghost is absolutely phenomenal, although, there are a few issues I've got - the complete lack of a native comment system is one, the other syntax highlighting.
+So you end up with this modified version of the Casper theme which is going to be a work-in-progress for quite some time.
 ___
 # Casper